God’s Code of Love

 The Virgin is standing on the moon which, in the natural world, helps to regulate time and so this means that she is outside time – or resides in Eternity!
 The angel below her feet has 3 coloured wings that are similar to the eagle that symbolises the foundation of Mexico.

-Many scientist have analysed this image but always arrive at the same conclusion that is difficult to express.
+Many scientists have analysed this image but always arrive at the same conclusion that is difficult to express.
 They say that effectively it is an acheropite image (which means not realised by human hands) whilst the art experts say that it is a work that was ahead of its time, a fascinating image.
-Nor in the creativity of the most well-known artists of the renaissance, or in the talents of the major restorers has there been the use of the colours, techniques, interplay and fascinate created by this work.
+Nor in the creativity of the most well-known artists of the renaissance, or in the talents of the major restorers has there been the use of the colours, techniques, interplay and fascination created by this work.
 It is a work that only grows in fame, devotion and fascination for its admirers and to those who contemplate her she says: “Am I not your Mother?”

 The Holy Mother Church has also intervened in the history of the Virgin of Guadalupe as Pope John Paul II named her: Our Lady of Guadalupe patron of the Americas, and patroness of the Unborn.